ArturoTorresArpi/FabricWorkshop/README.md

 ## Notebooks
 * Download the following files to your Desktop (TBD)
 * Download the following Notebooks to your Desktop (TBD)

+## CI with DevOps
+* Create a DevOps Organization in the same Tenant as the Fabric Tenant
+* Create a DevOps Project